pitchoilcan/Digidrumduino/README.md

   Start with Ardunio Knock code

-  Read Analog pin for input from piezo sensors triggers an event Prints and auto analyse what you play to LCD and via serial port.
+  Read Analog pin for input from piezo sensors triggers an event

+  Prints and auto analyse what you play to LCD and via serial port.

   Outputs to midi module or computer

-  Outputs to GM wavetable
+  Outputs to GM onboard wavetable

   LED note and activity sensor (one per note)

-  Pedal inputs for sustain, reverb, etc and for changing voice/instrument types Tuning is key!
+  Pedal inputs for sustain, reverb, etc and for changing voice/instrument types

+  Tuning is key!
 This is where it gets intersting
   The steeldrum are the only musical instrument that I can think of on which the tones are not arranged in linear oder.